i-lazarev/fbw17-lots/02-html-css/exercises/bootstrap/exercise-06-cards/README.md

 On medium devices (>= 768px) three columns should flow next to each other like seen below.

-Just use ONE grid row in total, please.
+Just use ONE div with the class "row".

 ![Mockup](cards.png)